NASA commercial crew program for space station faces delays, report says

 In the report, NASA said it was working closely with its commercial partners to resolve the issues and was developing contingency plans in case of further delays.

-Before SpaceX and Boeing can launch the astronauts they must demonstrate their crew systems are safe for human spaceflight, according to NASA.
+Before SpaceX and Boeing, using their Dragon and Starliner spacecraft respectively, can launch the astronauts, they must demonstrate their crew systems are safe for human spaceflight, according to NASA.

 The GAO said it is tracking potential safety risks on the private companies’ crew capsules, including a Boeing Starliner abort system meant to eject the capsule from a hazardous rocket explosion, and a since-upgraded fuel valve on SpaceX’s Falcon rocket that triggered a costly 2016 launchpad explosion.